Can You Give a Baby Up for Adoption Without the Father’s Consent?

-Adoption is an emotional matter of the heart that should be handled with care.
-Your Adoption Coordinator at Lifetime is an invaluable resource if you have issues with birth father consent; that is, when the father of your baby is against your adoption decision.
+Adoption is an emotional matter of the heart that you should handle with care.
+Your Adoption Coordinator at Lifetime is an invaluable resource, particularly in difficult moments.

 Get Info Now